 Other considerations include the overall health of the patient, the health of surrounding teeth, the bite, the existence of any infection and the assessment of the loading forces that the implant may experience.

-There are several factors that affect implant success, including the experience and skill of the implant dentist, adequate bone volume, post-surgical care, patient hygiene, personal habits (smoking) and compliance.
+There are several factors that affect implant success, including the experience and skills of the implant dental team, adequate bone volume, post-surgical care, patient hygiene, personal habits (smoking) and compliance.

 Dr. Gay uses several sophisticated tools to evaluate dental implants, including the Osstell ISQ, which measures sound wave resonance to determine how well the implant has integrated into the bone.
 The patient does not hear or feel any sensation and it takes only seconds.